 Oil falls further as Trump tests positive for COVID-19

-Oil prices extended losses to fall around 2per cent on Friday after U.S. President Donald Trump tested positive for the coronavirus, while a U.S. stimulus package eluded negotiators amid ongoing worries about demand.

-TOKYO: Oil prices extended losses to fall around 2per cent on Friday after U.S. President Donald Trump tested positive for the coronavirus, while a U.S. stimulus package eluded negotiators amid ongoing worries about demand.
+TOKYO: Oil prices extended losses to fall around 2 per cent on Friday (Oct 2) after US President Donald Trump tested positive for the coronavirus, while a US stimulus package eluded negotiators amid ongoing worries about demand.

 In a tweet, Trump said he and First Lady Melania Trump tested positive for COVID-19.
 Trump said earlier he had started a quarantine process after Hope Hicks, a top adviser, had returned a positive test.